1. Home: Explore careers

 Career path and progression

-As a scientist with research councils or organisations, you could progress to a senior research or laboratory management position.
+As a scientist with a research council or organisation, you could move into a senior research or laboratory management position.

-In an academic post, once you've gained experience and published original research, you could progress to senior research fellow or professor.
-This involves leading your own team.
+In an academic post, once you've gained experience and published original research, you could progress to senior research fellow or professor and lead your own research team.

 Current opportunities